marwahaha/bay/_posts/2024-08-12-hessian-ascent-for-the-sk-model-ii.md

 We proceed in chronological fashion, first giving a construction of $$Q $$ and showing it projects into the top-eigenspace, and then proving that this construction leads to diagonal entries with the desired behavior.

 #### Projecting into the top-eigenspace
 To project into the top-part of the spectrum of $$\nabla^2 \mathsf{TAP} $$, we will create an operator whose eigenspectrum is subtracted from the (idealized) operator norm of $$\nabla^2 \mathsf{TAP} $$ and then inverted.
 Intuitively, this should make the large eigenvalues more important than the small eigenvalues, while preserving the eigenvectors.
-Sans normalization, therefore, a candidate choice is,
+Sans normalization and a projection away from the current iterate $$\sigma_j $$, therefore, a candidate choice is,

 $$ \begin{equation} P(D)^2 := b\left(b^2\mathsf{Id} + (a(D) - (2\beta A_{sym} - D))\right)^{-1}\,, \end{equation} $$